 A computer networking degree can help you understand how computers connect and interact with each other.
 This could be wires or wireless options such as Wi-Fi and cloud-based computing.
 This includes troubleshooting, repair, and installation.
 A computer networking program will teach you about server configurations and router management.
 This degree can lead to many different careers.

-- Network administrators: They manage the company’s local and wireless connections to ensure security and stability.
+- Network administrators manage the company’s local and wireless connections to ensure security and stability.

 - Network engineer: Network engineers inspect, repair, and maintain network connections between devices.